Part of the Invisible Diaries series:

 If you aren’t a little ashamed of your country’s history, then you don’t know the history of your country.

-I did it because as an institution we are committed to ‘Indigenisation and Decolonization’.
+I did it because my university (Capilano University in North Vancouver) is committed to ‘Indigenisation and Decolonization’.
 This should be ‘top of mind in all activities’ but often we struggle to define these terms and worry that we’re just ticking a box.
 A commitment to educating ourselves is where it starts, and by doing these presentations I am also forced to educate myself.

 What is my Sympathetic-Magician-Dramaturg’s Creed?
 How does it relate to the Police?